 Service Flow Management functions are supported through the use of static configuration and dynamic addition, modification, and deletion of service flow parameters and/or service flows themselves as described in 7.18.

 Many higher-layer sessions may operate over the same wireless connection.
 For example, many users within a company may be communicating with Transmission Control Protocol (TCP)/IP to different destinations, but since they all operate within the same overall service parameters, all of their traffic is pooled for request/grant purposes.
-A service flow is a unidirectional flow of traffic (BS to CPE, or CPE to BS) that defines the mapping of higher-layer application service parameters (e.g., QoS) to a FID assigned to a particular CPE’s unicast SID or multicast group (multicast SID).
+A service flow is a unidirectional flow of traffic (BS/MR-BS to CPE, CPE to BS/MR-BS, distributed scheduling R-CPE to CPE or CPE to distributed scheduling R-CPE) that defines the mapping of higher-layer application service parameters (e.g., QoS) to a LCID assigned to a particular local cell with a FID assigned to a particular CPE’s unicast SID or multicast group (multicast SID).

 The type of service and other current parameters of an application service are implicit in the SFID.
 A service flow definition may be accessed reading the appropriate service flow MIB (see 13.1.3) indexed by the SFID of the service flow assigned to a particular CPE.